What is a turbo trainer?

 Basically this is a device that allows you to attach your bike and ride indoors simulating riding on the road.
 The benefit of this is that it’s like riding on a very slight incline so there is no rest period hence why using a turbo is a great time-saving tool as an hour on the turbo can be worth at least 1.5hours on the road if done correctly.

 A turbo trainer is a great tool for your training plans all year round not just in the winter.
 You cannot beat riding outside during a summers day however you will normally get a more intense workout using a turbo as long as you stick to a structured training session.
-If you are unsure then the sufferfest videos are a great start.
+If you are unsure then Zwift is a great start.

 The turbo trainer should be every cyclist’s friend and not seen as a chore.
 Its also a great option if raining or icy outside, why go out and get cold/wet where you are not going to be able to push yourself when you can get a better workout in a short time in the dry!
 It’s a no brainer.